Applied Kinesiology: Chiropractor-Developed Modality

 Applied Kinesiology uses muscle testing to find joint imbalances.
 When the bones of the body don’t align, the muscles are not capable of neurologically locking during contraction.
 Similar to a circuit board, even the slightest imbalance in the body can help us determine where there is dysfunction.

 Muscle testing is painless and consists of a variety of movements associated with different levels of resistance to assess how each particular muscle responds.
 Every muscle in the body is associated with an organ system.
 Muscle testing evaluates how a particular organ is functioning.
 Weaker muscle responses during testing indicate imbalances to the corresponding organ.
 Dr. Dani incorporates muscle testing along with Chinese medicine diagnosis, conventional physical exams and blood testing to accurately diagnose where dysfunction can be found, and begin to unravel how to return balance to the body.
 If you want to learn more about how A.K. may be able to help you come see us at our Portland, Oregon medical office.

 Does A.K. replace standard examinations?

 Muscle testing can be very helpful in diagnosing, and is one aspect of a thorough examination.
 In some case more extensive imaging or lab work may be required, and muscle testing can help narrow down exactly where to focus an investigation.

-Dr. Goodheart's medical technique and philosophy may have been very different from what chiropractic training looks like today, but incorporate and understanding of not only the physical aspects, but also how the external structure can give us clues as to the internal imbalances.
-At Terrain Wellness we honor the traditions and learning of this historic chiropractor and use muscle testing and other A.K. principals as a useful treatment and diagnostic modality within our practice of integrative medicine in Portland, Oregon.
+Dr. Goodheart’s medical technique and philosophy may have been very different from what chiropractic training looks like today, but incorporating and understanding the physical/external structure can give us clues as to the body’s internal imbalances.
+At the Terrain Wellness Clinic in Portland, Oregon, we honor the traditions and learning of this historic chiropractor and use muscle testing and other A.K. principals as a useful treatment and diagnostic modality within our practice of integrative medicine in Portland, Oregon.